Pontianak: Education

 Based on data from the Pontianak City Education Office, in 2015 Pontianak has 111 kindergartens, 161 elementary schools, 76 junior high schools, 44 high schools, and 29 vocational high schools.
 The primary school education level (SD) has the highest student-teacher ratio at 22:1.

 School Participation Rate (APS) in Pontianak for 7–12 years age group during the last three years has been around 100 percent.
 In the 13-15-year age group, school participation in this age group has fluctuated considerably in recent years.
 However, school participation of children aged 13–15 years continues to increase to close to 100 percent.

 There are colleges and universities operated by both state authorities, as well as private and religious institutions.
 The University of Tanjung Pura, a state university, was established in Pontianak in 1963.
-Other universities are maintained by private institutions: Muhammadiyah University, University of Widya Dharma, University of Panca Bhakti, STMIK, STAIN, POLNEP, and AKBID St Benedicta.
+Other universities are maintained by private institutions: Muhammadiyah University, University of Widya Dharma, Institut Teknologi dan Bisnis Sabda Setia, University of Panca Bhakti, STMIK, STAIN, POLNEP, and AKBID St Benedicta.

 Culture

 The cultural diversity in Pontianak presents various events throughout the year.
 The Tionghua/Indonesian Chinese community celebrates Lunar New Year, Cap Go Meh (Lantern Festival, which falls on the fifteenth day of the first month of lunar calendar), and Cheng Meng (Tomb Sweeping Festival, on first day of the fifth solar term of the lunar calendar).
 The Malay celebrates Idul Fitri, Idul Adha, and Maulidur Rasul.
 The Dayak People celebrates the harvest season, locally known as Gawai Dayak.
 These events are usually marked with extravagant cultural parades around the city.

 The equatorial line passing Pontianak is marked by a monument north of the city center.
-Between 19–21 March and 21–23 September (the equinoxes), solar culmination can be observed near the monument, where the setting of the sun will be exactly at 0° at noon (12:00), causing shadows at the monument and everything nearby to disappear for a few seconds.
+Between 19 and 21 March and 21–23 September (the equinoxes), solar culmination can be observed near the monument, where the setting of the sun will be exactly at 0° at noon (12:00), causing shadows at the monument and everything nearby to disappear for a few seconds.